Updated on: August 11, 2023

 PrivateVPN only has 200+ servers, but they’re located in 60+ countries, so it’s easy to game on nearby servers to get fast speeds.
 In my tests, I always had stable ping even when gaming on distant servers, and I never experienced random disconnects or crashes while gaming.

 There’s no support for cloud gaming platforms, but the provider still works with these services most of the time.
 You also get strong security features, including an app-based kill switch that shuts down selected apps (like video games) if your VPN connection drops.
 Also, P2P traffic is allowed on all servers, you can access all top streaming sites, including Netflix.

-PrivateVPN allows up to 10 connections and has very affordable plans that start at $2.00 / month.
+PrivateVPN has very affordable plans that start at $2.00 / month.
 It also backs each purchase with a 30-day money-back guarantee.

 PrivateVPN has minimalistic apps for all major platforms that are pretty easy to use for gaming.
 It also provides really good gaming speeds, works with cloud gaming platforms most of the time, and has strong security features.
 It has very affordable plans and a 30-day money-back guarantee.

 10. TunnelBear — Good Beginner-Friendly VPN for Gamers

 TunnelBear is good for beginners because its apps are very fun to use.
 The interface is simple to navigate, and you can even use a digital map to connect to VPN servers — and when you do that, an adorable digital bear digs a tunnel to the server’s location (on iOS and Android, it even roars when you connect to the server).